 The fair values for fixed-rate long-term receivables are estimated using a discounted cash flow analysis based on interest rates currently being offered for contracts with similar terms to customers with similar credit quality.
 The carrying amounts reported in our consolidated balance sheets for long-term receivables approximate fair value and have been categorized as a Level 2 fair value measurement.
 Fair values for fixed-rate long-term marketing obligations are estimated using a discounted cash flow calculation applying interest rates currently being offered for debt with similar terms and underlying collateral.
-The total carrying value of long-term marketing obligations as reported in our consolidated balance sheets within other long-term obligations approximates fair value and has been categorized as a Level 2 fair value and has been categorized as a Level 2 fair value and has been categorized as a Level 2 fair value and has been categorized as a Level 2 fair value and has been categorized as a Level 2 fair value and has been categorized as a Level 2 fair value and has been categorized as a Level 2 fair value and has been categorized as a Level 2 fair value and has been categorized as a Level 2 fair value and has been categorized as a Level 2 fair value measurement.
+The total carrying value of long-term marketing obligations as reported in our consolidated balance sheets within other long-term obligations approximates fair value and has been categorized as a Level 2 fair value measurement.